kolla47/AI-R-Force/README.md

 Airline customer service teams face a critical challenge:

-- Agents waste **hours** manually searching through outdated or unstructured knowledge bases.
+- Agents take **hours** to manually searching through outdated or unstructured knowledge bases.
 - Recurring issues are resolved inconsistently due to lack of standardized solutions.
 - High agent turnover and training costs compound the problem.